woojiahao/java-spotify-wrapper/docs/authentication_guide.md

 All authentication processes will take in a `SpotifyAuthenticationHelper` instance, which holds on to any key information needed to begin authentication.

-You can retrieve the authorization url to redirect users to via the `.generateLoginUrl()` method.
+You can retrieve the authorization url to redirect users to via the `.generateAuthorizationUrl()` method.

 **Note:** At the very least, the **Client ID**, **Client Secret** and **Redirect URL** *must* be set for the helper, otherwise, an unchecked `SpotifyAuthenticationException` is thrown and the program is terminated.